Learn more about our Book with Confidence and Travel Updates.

 Exploring India’s “Maximum City”

 Arrive in Mumbai, known as India’s “Maximum City.”
 This is a city of dreams — a teeming, cosmopolitan metropolis that’s the beating heart of this nation.
-It's also where you'll disembark the Ocean Explorer — we hope you enjoyed your expedition on Vantage's newest small ship ocean vessel!
+It's also where you'll disembark the Ocean Explorer — we hope you enjoyed your journey on Vantage's newest small ship ocean vessel!

 On your city tour, you’ll visit Hanging Gardens and the famed Dhobi Ghats, and drive past Marine Drive, Malabar Hill, and Chowpatty.
 You’ll also visit the Gandhi Museum, where you’ll learn about the life and death of the man Indians call “Mahatma” (meaning great soul).
 After lunch at a local restaurant, you’ll transfer to your Mumbai hotel and enjoy the rest of the day at your leisure.
+This evening, consider joining our optional Mumbai By Night tour, which includes dinner.

 Inside the Bollywood film industry